null

-The shine of Baccarat crystal
+The brilliance of Baccarat crystal

-The shine of Baccarat crystal
+The brilliance of Baccarat crystal

 Crystal is a regular on party tables in the form of champagne glasses.
 However, this precious material can be declined in an infinite number of ways.
 The Baccarat company, considered as the reference of crystal in Europe, is the proof.
 Let's go back over the history of a Lorraine factory and the excellence of this French savoir-faire.